jfirebaugh/capybara-firebug/README.md

 ## Firebug Versions

-By default, this gem uses Firebug 1.9.1, which is compatible with Firefox 6-11.
+By default, this gem uses Firebug 1.10.2, which is compatible with Firefox 13-16.

-If you want to use Firebug 1.7.3 (compatible with Firefox 3.6, 4, and 5), you need to explicitly specify the firebug_version setting in your `capybara.rb` support file:
+If you want to use Firebug 1.7.3 (compatible with Firefox 3.6, 4, and 5) or 1.9.1
+(compatible with Firefox 6-13), you need to explicitly specify the firebug_version setting in your `capybara.rb` support file:

     # located in features/support/capybara.rb or similar
     require 'capybara/firebug'